 - Credit cards are useful for larger expenses and will generally be accepted by big hotels in the major cities in Africa.
-Always ask what the exchange and any fees they may add for the 'priviledge' of using a card with them.
-Out of town smaller businesses will mostly not take any cards at all.
+Always ask what the exchange rate will be and the fees they may add for the priviledge of using your card with them.
+Out-of-town smaller businesses may not take any cards at all.

 - Like you probably do at home anyway, keep your wits about you when using an ATM as they are often targeted by thieves.

 Africa is often perceived as a particularly dodgy region of the world to use a credit or debit card, despite the more sophisticated fraudulent card crimes perpetrated elsewhere.
 Many hunters and travellers use their regular credit cards in Africa but as soon as they return they destroy that card and get a new one.

 - A prepaid or preloaded card is a far safer way of using a card because it is not linked to your bank account, other cards or your personal details in any way.
 So if your card is lost or stolen there is no risk of identity theft.

 - You load the card with whichever main currency or currencies you are likely to need on your trip and afterwards, if you don't need it again any time soon, you can cash-out your card to get the remaining balance returned to you.